Seated Forward Bend (Paschimottanasana)

 Half Lotus Stretching Pose (Ardha Padma Paschimottanasana).
 This variation of head-to-knee forward bend intensifies the external rotation of the bent leg by drawing from half lotus pose (ardha padmasana).
 Do as head-to-knee forward bend above, but tuck the top of your left foot into the crease of your right foot for half lotus pose.
 Maintain this leg positioning throughout the pose.

 Revolved Head-to-Knee Forward Bend Pose (Parivrtta Janu Sirsasana).
 This more difficult variation of head-to-knee forward bend involves an abdominal twist that stretches the abdominal muscles and massages the abdominal organs.
 Take the head-to-knee forward bend leg positioning.
 Then, place the fingertips of your hands on the mat and rotate to the left.
 Exhale.
 Bending forward, drop your right shoulder inside your right leg.
 Inhale.
 Lay your right arm on the mat, palm facing up.
 Exhale.
 Bend your right elbow back and take hold of your right foot with your right hand.
 Inhale.
 Raise your left arm up.
 Exhale.
 Bend your left arm over your head, reaching for your right foot.
 Breathe and hold the pose.
 Exhale and come out.
 Repeat on the opposite side.

 Paschimottanasana for beginners massages the abdominal and pelvic organs including the liver, pancreas, spleen, urinary tract, kidneys, and adrenal glands.
 This relieves gas, constipation, and indigestion for a healthy digestive tract.
 According to guru Swami Satyananda Saraswati, the pose also increases vitality and improves metabolism.

-The action of the forward fold also relaxes the nervous system, relieving stress and calming the mind.
+The action of the seated forward fold also relaxes the nervous system, relieving stress and calming the mind.
 The pose can relieve headache and put an end to temporary insomnia.
 Seated forward bend is a submissive, restive pose and, therefore, an ideal forward bend for restorative yoga sequences.

 Seated forward bend also teaches practitioners to trust the ability and, particularly, flexibility of their bodies over their mental blocks.
 Inversions and forward folds are challenging postures, mentally, because they involve reversing the body’s normal hierarchy.
 In seated forward bend, having a flexible mind is just as important as having a flexible body.

-Do not attempt seated forward bend pose if you:
+Do not attempt paschimottanasana for beginners if you: